nuu-engineering/Elixir-Style-Conventions/README.md

     another_string <> some_string
     ```

-1. Agrega un guión bajo para separar en millares las literales decimales de seis dígitos o más. / Add underscores to decimal literals that have six or more digits.
+1. Add underscores to decimal literals that have six or more digits.

     ```elixir {.line-numbers}
-    # no recomendado / not preferred
+    # not preferred
     num = 1000000
     num = 1_500

-    # recomendado / preferred
+    # preferred
     num = 1_000_000
     num = 1500
     ```

-1. Utiliza letras mayúsculas cuando uses literales hexadecimales. / Use uppercase letters when using hex literals.
+1. Use uppercase letters when using hex literals.

     ```elixir {.line-numbers}
-    # no recomendado / not preferred
+    # not preferred
     <<0xef, 0xbb, 0xbf>>

-    # recomendado / preferred
+    # preferred
     <<0xEF, 0xBB, 0xBF>>
     ```

-1. Termina cada fichero con una nueva línea. / End each file with a newline.
+1. End each file with a newline.

-### Sintaxis / Syntax {#syntax}
+### Syntax

-1. Usa paréntesis al declarar una estructura `def` con uno o más argumentos, y omítelos cuando la estructura no reciba argumentos. / Use parentheses when a `def` structure has arguments, and omit them when it doesn't.
+1. Use parentheses when a `def` structure has arguments, and omit them when it doesn't.

     ```elixir {.line-numbers}
     # not preferred